disco-disco/OilfieldMonitor/INSTALLATION.md

 # PLINQO OILFIELD Monitoring Dashboard - Installation Guide

 ## Overview
 This is a modern oil field monitoring dashboard built with Next.js 15, TypeScript, and Tailwind CSS v4.
 It provides real-time monitoring of wellpads and wells with AVEVA PI System integration for production data.
+Features include persistent configuration storage, development/production mode switching, and comprehensive connection testing.

 ## Prerequisites